B.A. (Hons) Economics, University of Manchester

 Ensuring quality of content through research led teaching;

 Supporting student learning through creative assessment;

-Providing practical skills for future development practitioners;
+Providing practical skills for enhanced employability;

 Promoting diversity and equal opportunities within the curriculum

 Humanitarian and post-disaster response.

 Joint development (with Professor.
 Joshua Castellino) and delivery of a Massive Open Online Course (MOOC) financed via the United Nations Sustainable Development Solutions Network on Equality and Rights in the post-2015 era.
 Human Rights, Human Wrongs.
 Aired September 2016 and September 2017 with 1000+ students enrolled.

 Gender and development; Gendered disaster risk reduction and response; Poverty and poverty reduction strategies; The 2030 Agenda for Sustainable Development; NGOs, social movements and civil society; Rights and rights based approaches; Gender roles and relations within households.

 Please see Middlesex University Research Repository for full listings and details

 Bradshaw, Sarah (2013) Gender, Development and Disasters.
 Edward Elgar: Cheltenham/Northampton